Walton Goggins

 Source:

-The series, which allowed Goggins to finally "spread his wings," was nominated for an Emmy Award five times and twice received a Golden Globe for Best Television Series – Drama.
+The series, which finally allowed Goggins to "spread his wings," earned five Emmy nominations and won two Golden Globes for Best Television Series – Drama.

-At the same time, the western "Beyond the Prairie" hit the screens.
-Goggins' character Almanzo Wilder was the central figure.
+Around the same time, Goggins starred as lead character Almanzo Wilder in the western "Beyond the Prairie."
 Another film featuring Goggins from this period was Rob Zombie's comedy horror "House of 1000 Corpses."

 Viewers could also see Goggins in the sequel to the sci-fi action movie "Predator," released in 2010.
 In this film, titled "Predators," Walton appeared as Stans.

-Working with Quentin Tarantino was a significant inspiration for Goggins.
-The actor admired the director's worldview, whom he called "the greatest" and was grateful for recognizing his talent.
+Working with Quentin Tarantino was deeply inspiring for Goggins.
+The actor has praised the director's vision, calling him "the greatest" and expressing gratitude that Tarantino recognized his talent.

 Initially, Tarantino cast Walton in a cameo role in the film "Django Unchained," and later, the actor played Chris Mannix, a self-proclaimed sheriff, in "The Hateful Eight."
 On set, Goggins worked alongside stars like Samuel L. Jackson, Kurt Russell, and Jennifer Jason Leigh.